-Sally B is the only airworthy B-17 in the UK.
+Sally B is the only airworthy B-17 in Europe.
 It is based at the Imperial War Museum in Duxford, where it is usually on static display.

 The B-17 is not owned by the museum but by a charity, called the B-17 Charitable Trust, supported by volunteers and a Supporters Club with over 6,000 members.

 Sally B never saw war service.
 She was one of the last B-17s to be constructed and didn't join the fleet of the US Army Air Force until June 1945.